 News about any upcoming QPR suicide prevention trainings can be found in District announcements along with information from DPI.

 Parents may request the following information about their child’s teachers or paraprofessionals in their children’s classroom:

 - The grade level and subject the teacher is certified to teach

 - the type of license the teacher holds (i.e., emergency, provisional, or regular license)

 - the undergraduate and/or graduate degree of the teacher

 Parents of students at a school receiving Title I funds will also receive:

-- a notification if their child has been taught for 20 consecutive days or more by a teacher who does not meet the requirements of being “highly qualified.”
+- a notification if their child has been taught for 4 or more consecutive weeks by a teacher who does not meet the requirements of being “highly qualified.”

 - the achievement level of their child after the state academic assessments are available